National Space Centre (England): Back in Business

-Back in Business, a comedy starring Martin Kemp, Denis Waterman and Chris Barrie about a heist involving a Moon buggy was partly filmed at the National Space Centre in 2005, with the movie released in 2007.
+Back in Business, a comedy starring Martin Kemp, Dennis Waterman and Chris Barrie about a heist involving a Moon buggy was partly filmed at the National Space Centre in 2005, with the film released in 2007.

 Don't Tell the Bride

-On 2 October 2012, the National Space Centre became the venue for the BBC TV show Don’t Tell the Bride which was aired as Episode 8 of Season 6.
+On 2 October 2012 the National Space Centre became the venue for the BBC TV show Don't Tell the Bride, which was aired as Episode 8 of Season 6.

 Public Service Broadcasting

-On 26 February 2015, the galleries of the National Space Centre were taken over by Public Service Broadcasting, as the musical duo launched their new album; The Race for Space.
+On 26 February 2015 the Galleries of the National Space Centre were taken over by Public Service Broadcasting, as the musical duo launched their new album The Race for Space.